 (3) His deity; in Jhn 1:3 His creative power; in Jhn1:14 His Incarnation… thus fulfilling the significance of the title “Logos,” the “Word,” the personal manifestation, not of a part of the Divine nature, but of the whole Deity[.]1)W. E. Vine, An Expository Dictionary of New Testament Words, Fleming H. Revell Co.
 (Old Tappan, NJ: 1940, 1966), Vol. 4, pp. 229-230

-H. P. Liddon offers how this title reflect Christ’s divinity.
+H. P. Liddon likewise emphasizes how this title reflects Christ’s divinity:

 Yet the Logos necessarily suggests to our minds the further idea of communication; the Logos is Speech as well as Thought.
 And of His actual self-communication St. John mentions two phases or stages; the first creation, the second revelation.
 The Word unveils Himself to the soul through the meditation of objects of sense in the physical world, and He also unveils Himself immediately.
 Accordingly St. John says that ‘all things were made’ by the Word, and that the Word Who creates is also the Revealer: ‘the Word was made flesh, and dwelt among us, and we beheld His glory.’
 He possesses δόξα, that is, in St. John, the totality of the Divine attributes.
 This ‘glory’ is not merely something belonging to His Essential Nature; since He allows us to behold It through His veil of Flesh.2)H. P. Liddon, The Divinity of Our Lord and Saviour Jesus Christ, Longmans, Green, and Co.
 (New York, NY: 1908), p.
 232

-Daniel Boyarin proposed a developing history of thought preceding John’s Gospel that Jews understood his Logos theology.
-“It is at least possible that the beginning of trinitarian reflection was precisely in non-Christian Jewish accounts of the second and visible God, variously, the Logos (Memra), Wisdom, or even perhaps the Son of God.”3)Daniel Boyarin, “The Gospel of the Memra: Jewish Binitarianism and the Prologue to John,” The Harvard Theological Review, Vol. 94, No. 3 (July 2001), p.
-249 Philo, the Alexandrian Jew, frequently uses the expression of λόγος in a similar way that reflect New Testament thinking of Christ.
-Examples of such expressions are as follows:
+Daniel Boyarin has argued that a developing history of Jewish thought preceded John’s Gospel in which Logos theology was already intelligible within Jewish categories.
+He writes, “It is at least possible that the beginning of trinitarian reflection was precisely in non-Christian Jewish accounts of the second and visible God, variously, the Logos (Memra), Wisdom, or even perhaps the Son of God.”3)Daniel Boyarin, “The Gospel of the Memra: Jewish Binitarianism and the Prologue to John,” The Harvard Theological Review, Vol. 94, No. 3 (July 2001), p.
+249

 For God, like a shepherd and a king, governs (as if they were a flock of sheep) the earth, and the water, and the air, and the fire, and all the plants, and living creatures that are in them, whether mortal or divine; and he regulates the nature of the heavens… appointing, as their immediate superintendent, his own right reason [logos], his first-born son, who is to receive the charge of this sacred company, as the lieutenant of the great king; for it is said somewhere, “Behold, I am he!
 I will send my messenger before thy face, who shall keep thee in the road.”4)Philo, On Husbandry 51; The Works of Philo: New Updated Edition, (Trans.
 C. D. Yonge) Hendrickson Publishers (Peabody, MA: 1997), p. p.
 178

-In other ancient Jewish documents, Wisdom came from the Lord as Word of God.
-“All wisdom cometh from the Lord, and is with him for ever….
+In other ancient Jewish documents, Wisdom is portrayed as proceeding from the LORD as the Word of God.
+Sirach declares, “All wisdom cometh from the Lord, and is with him for ever….
 The word of God most high is the fountain of wisdom; and her ways are everlasting commandments.”15)The Wisdom of Jesus son of Sirach 1:1, 5 in The Apocrypha (ed.
 Manuel Komroff), Barnes & Noble Books (New York, NY: 1992), p.
-158 The Wisdom of Solomon proclaims, “And thy counsel who hath known, except thou give wisdom, and send thy Holy spirit from above?”16)Wisdom of Solomon 9:17 in The Apocrypha (ed.
+158 Likewise, The Wisdom of Solomon asks, “And thy counsel who hath known, except thou give wisdom, and send thy Holy spirit from above?”16)Wisdom of Solomon 9:17 in The Apocrypha (ed.
 Manuel Komroff), Barnes & Noble Books (New York, NY: 1992), p.
-140 Christ as the Wisdom and Word of God reveals the Father (John 1:14, 18).
-This revealing of the Father is exclusively given to the Son (John 14:6).
+140 As the Wisdom and Word of God, Christ reveals the Father (John 1:14, 18), a revelation that is uniquely entrusted to the Son (John 14:6).

 By using here a term frequently used for passing on tradition [“delivered unto me” (Mt.
 11:27)] the Gospels might contrast Jesus’ revelation, which is directly from the Father, with the traditions that sages received from earlier sages….
 The Father has given Jesus the sole prerogative to reveal him, so that anyone who approaches God a different way will not find him.18)Craig S. Keener, The Historical Jesus of the Gospels, William B. Eerdmans Publishing Co.
 (Grand Rapids, MI: 2009, 2012), p.
 273

-Another unique expression is found in the Targumim.
-In Genesis 15:1 it is states, “the word of the Lord came unto Abram in a vision,” with the Herbrew phrase, דְבַר־יְהוָה֙ “the word of the Lord” rendered in the LXX as ρῆμα Κυρίου, but the Targum Onkelos simply uses the word מימר “word, command, Targ.
-Gen. XLI, 44.
-Targ.
-Ps.
-XIX, 4; a. fr.—2) (hypostatized) (דיְיָ)… the Word, i.e. the Lord (used in Targum to obviate anthropomorphism).”19)Marcus Jastrow, A Dictionary of the Targumim, The Talmud Babli and Yerushalmi, and the Midrashic Literature, Judaica Press, Inc. (New York, NY: 1971, 1996), p.
-775 By saying the word is “hypostatized” is to indicate the “word” is being personified as in the epistle to the Hebrews when it describes Jesus Christ “who being the brightness of his glory, the express image of his [i.e., God’s] person [ὑποστάσεως, hypostasis]” (Hebrews 1:3).
-The theological term hypostatsis “denotes a real personal subsistence or person….
+To describe the memra as “hypostatized” is to indicate that the Word is being personified.
+This usage parallels the description of Jesus Christ in Hebrews, “who being the brightness of his glory, and the express image of his person [ὑποστάσεως]” (Hebrews 1:3).
+The theological term hypostasis “denotes a real personal subsistence or person….
 It developed theologically as the term to describe any one of the three real and distinct subsistences in the one undivided substances or essence of God, and especially the one unified personality of Christ the Son in his two natures, human and divine.”20)W. E. Ward, in Evangelical Dictionary of Theology (ed.
 Walter A. Elwell), Baker Books (Grand Rapids, MI: 1984), p.
 539

 The varied use of the terms Shekhinah and Yeqara, and then Memra, in the Targum of Is. vi., is very remarkable.
 In ver.
 1 it is the Yeqara, and its train – the heavenward glory – which fills the Heavenly Temple.
 In ver.
 3 we hear the Trishagion in connection with the dwelling of His Shekhintha, while the splendour (Ziv) of His Yeqara fills the earth – as it were, falls down to it.
 In ver.
 5 the prophet dreads, because he had seen the Yeqara of the Shekhinah, while in ver.
 6 the coal is taken from before the Shekhintha (which is) upon the throne of the Yeqara (a remarkable expression, which occurs often; so especially in ix. xvii.
 16).
 Finally, in ver.
 8, the prophet hears the voice of the Memra of Jehovah speaking the words of vv.
 9, 10.
 It is intensely interesting to notice that in St. John xii.
 40, these words are prophetically applied in connection with Christ.
 Thus St. John applies to the Logos what the Targum understands of the Memra of Jehovah.”22)Alfred Edersheim, The Life and Times of Jesus the Messiah, Macdonald Publishing Co.
 (Mclean, VA: 1883, 1886), Vol. 2, p.
 660-661